Once set, the "schedule" will continue to work as long as there is electricity power supplied.

 Absolutely, careful attention is required when installing exterior products to ensure the designated aiming orientation is correct and allows for the natural cleaning of debris/dust from the glass visor surface, in particular when aimed in an upward direction.
 Products aimed in an upward direction can result in a build-up of dirt on the glass visor, which in turn can thermally stress the product if it is not routinely cleaned.
 Any aiming restrictions can be found with the installation instructions located in the product carton and or on the relevant product web page.

 Simple answer is NO. Although documented as “hours” Lumen maintenance with LED products is calculated through the combination of LM79, LM80 and TM21 reporting methodologies and reflects as a guide “useful” time duration of the light source.
 Rated life on the other-hand (when stated) denotes the rated average LED failures over a given time, shown typically shown as rated survival hours.
+Now don't get this subject confused with PRODUCT WARRANTY, for SAL product warranty offer, check out the warranty statement found here and on the product installation sheet.

 Yes, since 1998